welchbj/ctf/docs/pcap.md

 # PCAP Analysis

-This page explores some techniques for PCAP analysis and the different tools up to the task.

 ## Practice resources

 The Wireshark project has assembled a collection of packet captures (PCAPs) for practice and/or testing.
 I recommend trying out the below tips with some of these PCAPs, which can be found [here](https://wiki.wireshark.org/SampleCaptures).
 You can also find some additional SMB2 capture files [here](https://wiki.wireshark.org/SMB2#Example_capture_files).